cullylarson/openinghours/readme.md

 ## Notes

 The format for the `openingHours` string is picky.
 You can't included extra spaces (e.g. like around the hypen) since spaces are used as a separator.
+For example. this doesn't work `Mo-Fr 8:00 - 17:00` because of the spaces around the hyphens in the time portion of the string.

 ## Usage: